anthonydiiorio/Blog/content/posts/pizza/index.md

 ![A touch of olive oil](Pizza-6.jpg)

-Add the olive oil near the end of the mixing process.
+Add the olive oil after the flour and water have been incorporated.
 If the dough is tough at this stage I stop mixing and let the gluten relax for 5-10 minutes.

 ![Dough balls](Pizza-7.jpg)